THE BIG MUFF π - A HISTORY OF ALL VERSIONS - Part 3

 2008 to present

+For bass or guitar.
 For years bass players have been using Russian Big Muffs because of thier huge bottom end, but a low gain distortion that handles deep bass notes well.
 The Bass Big Muff, tailored specifically for the bass by E-H senior engineer John Pisani, was added to the E-H "XO" line in 2008.
 The literature from E-H states that the BBM was based on the legendary green Russian Big Muffs and the original 1970s Big Muffs.
 It works very well with guitar or bass and is very similar to the Russian made Sovtek Big Muff sound, with some added tone controls.
 Since the Russian Big Muffs are no longer available this is the best match for that tone.
 It is a warmer sounding Muff with less sustain than the other USA Big Muffs.

 John Pisani started with E-H in April of 2000.
 He has worked on various pedals as senior engineer, including the Holy Grail, Memory Boy, Memory Toy, Deluxe Memory Boy and 22 Caliber.
 The BBM was his first Big Muff engineering project, and this one took approximately eight months to develop and test.
 Here is what John had to say about the development of the BBM: